Dring Dring! How to Have French Phone Conversations Like a Pro

 Talking on the phone is an art.

-Whether it be to help you do your job or to socialize with your cool new French friends, having a natural, smooth-flowing phone conversation will require that you think on your feet.
+Whether it be to help you do your job or to easily socialize with your cool new French friends, having a natural, smooth-flowing phone conversation will require thinking quickly on your feet.

 Contents